 Wandering through the maze of Anafiotika

 While my parents mostly stayed on the main streets, visiting nice little Orthodox Churches, we chose a different path.
 (Might also be because Mathieu kept asking me why the Orthodox Christians feel the need to make their churches so cramped.)

 The two of us took a left or a right on all the stairs we found.
 Some of them took us to wonderful narrow streets between houses.
 Others, however, turned out to be dead ends leading to somebody’s doorstep.

 Anafiotika is a true maze of streets that are worth getting lost on.
 At one point, we entered an area covered in graffiti, and some can be seen in the images below:

-At another point, we ended up climbing and climbing, until we finally reached the highest streets of the neighborhood.
+At another point, we ended up climbing and climbing, until we finally reached the highest streets in the neighborhood.
 After some nice glimpses of the city over the rooftops in Anafiotika, we tried to find my parents to continue together with our family trip to Athens.

 Beer O’clock at the Old Tavern of Psaras

 Once we found them, we all looked for a place to have a drink, as it was Beer O’Clock.
 Well, that’s the name my mom gave to the break we had around noon, to have a refreshing drink in the shade, before lunch.

 It wasn’t always drinking beer, however.
 This time, only Mathieu and my dad went for beers.
 I chose a lemonade and my mom took a fancy frappé.

-The setting was really nice.
-The street is actually a terraced stairway, with taverns and cafés on the steps and on the streets leading to the stairs.
+The setting was beautiful.
+The street is a terraced stairway, with taverns and cafés on the steps and the streets leading to the stairs.
 The Old Tavern of Psaras, where we had our drinks, also offers a nice view of Athens.

 Friendship and inclusion in Athens

 After our drinks, we wandered a bit in the rest of the Plaka.
 And, at one point, Mathieu pointed out to me that we were in an area where all the bushes had bells in them.
 We went to check them out and saw the following message attached:

 Congratulations!
 You’ve just found out “Best Buddies Bell” & it’s yours!